Geekfish/obsidian-garden/src/site/notes/Garden/Cat Care Guide.md

 Milo, attempting to eat the intruder, cut his hind right leg.
 This should heal just fine, but here's a pic for reference, in case there is some complication.
 ![IMG20240608165017(1).png|400](/img/user/Files/IMG20240608165017(1).png)
+## Toys
+You can find toys all over the flat, and the bigger ones in storage.
+### Pinello vs Plastic
+Pinello is sometimes fussy with his food.
+But if you leave anything like a plastic bag or nylon string or worm-like toys around, he will try to swallow them.
+So best to put these toys back in storage.
+### Milo vs Headbands
+His favourite thing.
+Thankfully Pinello won't eat those.

 ### Vets
 👩‍⚕️ **Non-emergencies/regular hours**